Ciencia-de-Datos-Meteorologia/notes/change_password.md

-# Change the root password
+# Change the user password on Debian
 In some cases you must want to replace the old password with a new one.
 It doesn't matter what type of user you are (user or root), the process to update the password is very simple.
 First of all, you must be on a terminal with the `user` session on.
 Then all you have to do is run the comand
 ```